-Educational Program Committee (EPC)

-This committee must approve any significant change in the Andrew College curriculum as appropriate to the mission of Andrew College.
+Educational Program Committee (EPC): This committee must approve any significant change in the Andrew College curriculum as appropriate to the mission of Andrew College.
 Proposals for consideration must be approved by the Division Coordinator before presentation to the EPC.
 Presentations to the EPC should contain such information as program and/or course descriptions, course transferability, teacher availability, cost data, pre-requisites, potential student interests, and a syllabus for a specific course.
 Curricular changes approved by the EPC are presented to the Faculty for final approval.
 The EPC Chair is responsible for communicating changes to the Registrar for corrections in the Academic Catalog.

-Membership: This committee is chaired by a senior faculty member, and includes at least one other senior faculty member, and representative faculty members from each of the College's academic divisions, and the Vice-President of the Student Government Association.
-Ex officio members are the Dean of Academic Affairs and the Director of Library Services.
+Chaired by a senior faculty member and comprised at least one other senior faculty member, and representative faculty from each of the College's academic divisions, and the Vice-President of the Student Government Association.
+Ex officio: Academic Dean and the Director of Library Services.

-Enrollment Management Committee

-This committee is charged with the review and determination of conditional admission for students who do not normally meet the standards for unconditional admission.
+Enrollment Management Committee: This committee is charged with the review and determination of conditional admission for students who do not normally meet the standards for unconditional admission.
 This committee is also charged with an annual review of admission policy.
-The Vice-President for Enrollment Management is the chair of this committee, which includes a representation of faculty members and administrators, the Director of the Student Success Center, Director of the FOCUS program, and a member of the athletic department.
+The Vice-President for Enrollment Management is the chair of this committee, which includes a representation of faculty and administrators, the Director of the Student Success Center, Director of the Disabilities Services Coordinator, and a member of the athletic department.

-Faculty Development Committee

-This committee makes recommendations to the Dean of Academic Affairs regarding the allocation of funds for faculty development travel and training, and faculty promotion and tenure.
+Faculty Development Committee: This committee makes recommendations to the Dean of Academic Affairs regarding the allocation of funds for faculty development travel and training, and faculty promotion and tenure.
 Additionally, using assessment data, this committee assists in the planning of annual in-service faculty development workshops.
-The committee is chaired by a senior faculty member.
-The committee will consist of four additional senior faculty members who will not be considered for tenure or promotion during their time of service.
+Chaired by a senior faculty member, the committee consists of four additional faculty members not eligible for tenure or promotion.
 Members on the committee may be considered for funding; however, they must recuse themselves during the voting process.
-Ex officio member is the Dean of Academic Affairs.
+Ex officio: Dean of Academic Affairs.

-Honors Program Advisory Council

-This council serves as an advisory board to the Honors Program Coordinator.
+Honors Program Advisory Council: This council serves as an advisory board to the Honors Program Coordinator.
 The committee is charged to review and evaluate the program and make recommendations for improvement on an annual basis.
-The committee is chaired by a senior faculty member.
-Other members are two additional faculty members from different divisions, the Director of AndrewServes, Director of the Library and an honors program student in his/her second year.
-Ex officio members are the Honors Program Coordinator and Dean of Academic Affairs.
+Chaired by a senior faculty member with two additional faculty members from different divisions, the Director of AndrewServes, Director of the Library and an honors program student in the second year.
+Ex-officio: Honors Program Coordinator and Dean of Academic Affairs.

-Institutional Effectiveness Committee

-This committee will guide, coordinate, and monitor institutional effectiveness efforts to foster a climate of continuous improvement and data-driven decision making.
+Institutional Effectiveness Committee: This committee will guide, coordinate, and monitor institutional effectiveness efforts to foster a climate of continuous improvement and data-driven decision making.
 The committee will collect, analyze, review and report data to identify areas of annual emphasis as related to the overall Strategic Plan and to suggest campus planning initiatives to continuously improve the achievement of the College Mission.
-This committee will review the effectiveness of each institutional unit on a two year cycle.
+This committee will review the effectiveness of each institutional unit on a two-year cycle.
 The committee will be responsible for review and updates to the Institutional Effectiveness Manual.
 The Committee will play a major role in the accreditation planning and implementation.
-The Coordinator of Institutional Research and Effectiveness serves as the chair.
-Other members are selected at the pleasure of the President.
-Ex officio members are the President and the Dean of Academic Affairs.
+The Coordinator of Institutional Research and Effectiveness serves as chair.
+Members are selected with the approval of the President.
+Ex officio: President and Dean of Academic Affairs.

-Library Advisory Council

-This committee is responsible for advising the Director of the Library on matters related to the Library facility, collections, operations, and staffing.
-This committee reviews and evaluates the Library assessment data and makes recommendations for improvement in the following year.
-The committee is chaired by a senior faculty member.
-It consists of at least two more faculty members, a staff member, and a student.
-Ex officio members are the Dean of Academic Affairs and the Director of the Library.
+Library Advisory Council: This committee is responsible for advising the Director of the Library on matters related to the Library facility, collections, and operations.
+This committee reviews and evaluates the Library assessment data and makes recommendations for improvements.
+Chaired by a senior faculty member with at least two more faculty, a staff member, and a student.
+Ex officio: Dean of Academic Affairs and Director of the Library.